cloudwan/gohan/docs/source/commands.rst

       | some_list   | ["list_element_1", "list_element_2"] |
       +-------------+--------------------------------------+

-* :code:`--verbosity [0-3]` - specifies how much information Gohan Client should show - handy for dubugging
+* :code:`--verbosity [0-3]` - specifies how much information Gohan Client should show - handy for dubugging.
+Can also be specified with :code:`GOHAN_VERBOSITY` environment variable.

   - :code:`0` - no additional debug information is shown
   - :code:`1` - Sent request url and method is shown